 General Membership (No Cost)

 If you would like to be on the Nature Society’s e-mail blast list, please sign up to be a General Member.
 It is free!
-Just send us an e-mail stating that you would like to be a General Member along with your name, complete street address & e-mail address.
+Just send us an e-mail stating that you would like to be a General Member along with your name, complete street address including zip code and e-mail address.
 Our e-mail blast includes program/walk schedules and other current information.
 Click here for more information about our associate, supporting & patron memberships.

 Friends of Fungi Mycology Club